ipni/specs/IPNI_FEDERATION.md

 * **Epoch**: a monotonically increasing value that represents the time at which snapshot was formed.
 * **Vector Clock**: the monotonically increasing vector clock value that corresponds to the IPNI instance.
-* **Provider to Advertisement CID Map**: a map of provider ID to the latest advertisement CID processed by the IPNI instance.
+* **Provider to Ingest State Map**: a map of provider ID to the latest advertisement CID processed by the IPNI instance, along with an optional advertisement height if known by the indexer.
+The height is provided as a _hint_ to other indexers in order to aid the reconciliation and conflict resolution process.

 As the IPNI federation protocol continues to evolve, these specification components—initialization and periodic snapshots—act as the backbone, ensuring that the system remains resilient, efficient, and, most importantly,